 Below are explanations of the array of treatment options we offer at "Your Dental Home for a Lifetime."
 Our office has a variety of patient education materials written by the American Dental Association for those who would like to learn more about these treatment options.
 Also, our staff would be happy to answer all questions you might have concerning any of these treatments.

 Your Prophy Appointment

-The recommendation of the American Dental Association and our office philosophy is the prevention of oral health diseases can happen through having professional cleanings every 6 months.
+The recommendation of the American Dental Association and our office's philosophy is the prevention of oral health diseases through having professional cleanings every 6 months.
 Even if you have just a few teeth, it’s important for your overall health to keep these teeth as long as possible and through consistent cleanings this can occur.
-Your prophy will be performed by our great hygienist, Sherry.
+Your prophy will be performed by our awesome hygienist, Sherry, RDH.

 An exam by a dentist is recommended to be done yearly.
 This assists the goal in preventing oral health problems before they occur.
 During an exam your dentist may be able to detect beginning stages of oral health problems that you may not be feeling the effects of quite yet.
 By catching these problems early, it can save patients additional treatment, time and inconvenient pain.
 Our office also offers Oral Cancer screenings.